-$^{^{27}}$ It is important to note that the persistence measure may have some noise when k=1 due to consumer activity near the end of the week that spills over into the next week and falsely appears as persistence.
-As a result, the most reliable measures of consumer persistence are for $k\geq 2$, but we report k=1 for completeness.
+&lt;sup>27 It is important to note that the persistence measure may have some noise when k=1 due to consumer activity near the end of the week that spills over into the next week and falsely appears as persistence.
+As a result, the most reliable measures of consumer persistence are for $k \ge 2$ , but we report k = 1 for completeness.

-28Figure 9 shows the overall distribution of consumer persistence for the EU vs. non-EU and note that there are some outliers.
+&lt;sup>28 Figure A.2 shows the overall distribution of consumer persistence for the EU versus non-EU and note that there are some outliers.
 Our results are qualitatively robust to winsorizing and dropping these observations as well.
-They are also robust to the addition of seasonal travel controls using the same procedure as in Online Appendix A.2.
+They are also robust to the addition of seasonal travel controls using the same procedure as in online Appendix A.2.